colinturner/CV/README.md

 When writing a 185-page engineering study for my university final project, I had the opportunity to coordinate a team of 6 group members to produce the final report.
 Producing a work we could proudly attach our names to required enormous communication and collaboration over a period of several months.

 In 2014, I moved to Australia for 8 months to research industrial mineral processing mechanisms in a paid internship at one of the country's top technical universities.
-My task was to take raw data from real-world materials engineering experiments and then replicate those experiments' results in computational simulations.
+My task was to take raw data from materials engineering experiments and then replicate those experiments' real-world results in computational simulations of the same processes.
 The open-ended scope of my work granted me the opportunity to collaborate with academics across the scientific spectrum to develop truly unique research.

 A year earlier, I had the extraordinary opportunity to gain deep insight into the engineering giant, Rolls-Royce Canada, through a technical internship in Montreal.
 My task was to produce a 170-page report on the company's annual Research and Development activities.
 I collaborated with project leaders across the company to develop the report; it was later used to support government research grant applications.

 In my summer breaks, I worked as a supervisor at a children's summer camp in Western Canada.
 There I was tasked with coordinating the daily activities of dozens of staff members.
 Active and reactive communication helped me to develop best methods to support my team.
 #### Adaptability

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+As I'm addicted to learning, I quickly get bored with repetition.
+I learned French and German as a child, so I decided to study Spanish when I reached middle school.
+When that too became routine, I began teaching myself Swedish online.
+When I met my Norwegian girlfriend, my interest shifted again one language to the west.

+When I discovered programming, I found a beautiful intersection of math and language; a forum that merged precision with poetry.
+I taught myself to proficiency before entering a selective programming bootcamp to accelerate my learning further.

+On my technical internship in Australia, I taught myself Ansys Fluent Computational Fluid Dynamics software to model the interactions of simulated air bubbles underwater.
+When I needed to analyze a video of real-world air bubbles colliding underwater as part of my research, I taught myself advanced picture and video editing to extract the data I wanted.

+At children's summer camps in Canada, I became a master of Excel, scheduling, event planning and moving hundreds of people from A to B on a daily basis.
+When I took over this job, I overhauled the procedures left in place by my predecessor and vastly improved the efficiency of the camp's scheduling processes.

+In my spare time, I've taught myself audio engineering, sound editing, and piano and guitar to high standards each.

+I constantly chase the paths I'm interested in and learn as much as I can along the way.
+I don't think I'll ever reach a saturation point in my learning; adaptability means we keep growing.

 #### Production